spectrochempy/spectrochempy/docs/gettingstarted/install.rst

 Getting started
 ===============

-The recommended next step is to proceed to the :ref:`userguide`
+The recommended next step is to proceed to the |userguide|_

 .. _`easy_install`: http://pypi.python.org/pypi/setuptools